hasanmoudud/geocompr/main.md

 File formats can either store vector or raster data, while spatial databases such as [PostGIS](https://trac.osgeo.org/postgis/wiki/WKTRaster) can store both.
 Today file formats may seem bewildering but there has been much consolidation and standardization since the beginnings of GIS software in the 1960s when the first widely distributed program ([SYMAP](https://news.harvard.edu/gazette/story/2011/10/the-invention-of-gis/)) for spatial analysis was created at Harvard University [@coppock_history_1991].

-GDAL,^[[GDAL](http://www.gdal.org/) should be pronounced "goo-dal", with the double o making a reference to object-orientation.] the Geospatial Data Abstraction Library, has resolved many issues associated with incompatibility between file formats since its release in 2000.
+GDAL (which should be pronounced "goo-dal", with the double o making a reference to object-orientation), the Geospatial Data Abstraction Library, has resolved many issues associated with incompatibility between file formats since its release in 2000.
 GDAL provides a unified and high-performance interface for reading and writing of many raster and vector data formats.
 Many open and proprietary GIS programs, including GRASS, ArcGIS and QGIS, use GDAL behind their GUIs for doing the legwork of ingesting and spitting-out geographic data in appropriate formats.
 <!-- GDAL (it's great - you can read, convert, and very often (though not always) write) -->
 <!-- GDAL info "it is possible to have smaller number of supported formats than there are on the GDAL webpage; you may need to recompile..." -->

-An important development ensuring greater standardization and open-sourcing of file formats was the founding of the Open Geospatial Consortium (OGC) in 1994.^[See [opengeospatial.org](http://www.opengeospatial.org).]
+An important development ensuring greater standardization and open-sourcing of file formats was the founding of the Open Geospatial Consortium ([OGC](http://www.opengeospatial.org)) in 1994.
 The OGC coordinates the development of open standards for geospatial content including file formats such as KML and GeoPackage.
 As described in Chapter \@ref(spatial-class) the OGC publishes the simple feature data model, which underlies the vector data classes provided by **sf** and used in this book.
 Open file formats of the kind endorsed by the OGC have several advantages over proprietary formats: the standards are published, ensuring transparency and enabling innovation to improve the file formats.